vaikunth-coder27/avsd_gilbert_cell/README.md

 <h3 id="I">Installation</h3>

-- The eSim Software is available for Windows 7, 8 and 10 and Ubuntu 16.04 LTS and above
+- The eSim software is available for Windows 7, 8 and 10 and Ubuntu 16.04 LTS and above

-- The magic Design Tool is available for Ubuntu
+- The magic design tool is available for Ubuntu
 - ngspice is auto-installed when eSim is installed,for higher version do refer [ngspice installation](#ng) section

-- The Pre-requisites for installing the following in Ubuntu are
+- The pre-requisites for installing the following in Ubuntu are
     ```
     $ sudo apt-get update
     ```